This Week Was a New Level of White House Madness

 On Twitter, you called the DOJ legal strategy “bizarre and exceedingly desperate.”

-Yeah, I mean, the administration sought 13 emergency stays form federal courts, and it was denied very single time, expect part of one of them.
+Yeah, I mean, the administration sought 13 emergency stays from federal courts, and it was denied every single time, except part of one of them.
 It asked the Supreme Court to [rule] before [lower courts’] judgement, which almost never happens.
-And it did so on the basis of factual representation [the June 30th deadline for printing the Census] that it disavowed the day after it lost in Supreme Court.
+And it did so on the basis of a factual representation [the June 30th deadline for printing the Census] that it disavowed just days after it lost in the Supreme Court.
 The commerce secretary all but admitted his previous representations to Congress were a lie, and the Supreme Court issued a decision ruling against it that, for the first time ever, held that an agency action had to be set aside as pretextual.

 Virtually every step of this case has presented questions that most law professors would traditionally have thought of as crazy hypotheticals.
-And in some ways it feel more like a Tom Clancy novel than it does like real litigation brought by the actual Department of Justice.
+And in some ways it feels more like a Tom Clancy novel than it does like real litigation brought by the actual Department of Justice.

+In some ways it feels more like a Tom Clancy novel than it does like real litigation brought by the actual Department of Justice.

 A lot of people have couched the Census saga as a coordinated, malevolent plot.
 But on Twitter, you’ve tended to describe it as more disorganized, more Kafkaesque than that.

 I think you’re attributing to them more competence than they have.
 There were a lot of people involved in making this decision.
 It was wasn’t just Trump.
 Nominally there was the commerce secretary, consulting with [Steve] Bannon and [Kris] Kobach and [Stephen] Miller.
 God knows who else.
 They prevailed on Secretary Ross, who does not strike me as a beacon of intellectual competence, to add the question.
-I don’t know what his reasons were—his mind seems like a slow-warming can of soup—but he adds the question.
+I don’t know what his reasons were—he didn’t appear all that personally invested in this issue—but he adds the question.
 Whether those were the reasons they always had, I couldn’t begin to guess.

 But if you had to guess?
 What do you think Bannon and Miller’s rationale for the Census question was?

 Clearly it’s true that at least from the beginning one of the reasons to do it was to facilitate the drawing of districts only by reference to citizens.
 I think another reason was to scare Hispanics, both lawful and non-lawful residents.
-I think another part of it is just that’s just part of the white nationalist agenda of the Trump administration—to sort or prioritize the concept of citizens as a kind of us-them binary, that we’re entitled to know who’s here, who’s one of us and who’s not.
+I think another part of it is just that it’s part of the white nationalist agenda of the Trump administration—to sort of prioritize the concept of citizens as a kind of us-them binary, that we’re entitled to know who’s here, who’s one of us and who’s not.
 So I think there were a lot of things that went into it.

 It’s a favorite observation of historians that the truth about authoritarian regimes is that underneath their tough-talk almost always lies fecklessness.
 And one of the big debates about Trump is whether his incompetence, in the end, might save us—salvation by the kakistocracy.